What is a capsule wardrobe collection?

 If you learn to keep promises to yourself in terms of what you wear every day you will soon find that this discipline will spill over into other areas of your life.
 But even without this additional benefit, the prime benefit will be that you keep promises to yourself.
 This builds a bond of trust with yourself which will spill over into new levels of self confidence and self-esteem.

 So, if you want to give a capsule wardrobe collection a try and see how it works for you what are the steps you need to take to do that.
-Of course it is very simple, you just select a few items, say 10 and then wear them.
+Of course it is very simple, you just select a few items, say between seven and ten and then wear them.
 Well not so fast lady!
 There’s many a slip ‘twixt cup and lip.
 So we have put together a quick guide to help you on your way.

 For a simple 7 piece capsule wardrobe we recommend the following combinations as a starting point:

 One floaty dress, one little black dress, one top, one skirt, one jacket, one oversized top, one pair of trousers, or

 one little black dress, one jacket, one floaty dress, one structured dress, one oversized top, one unexpectedly bold top, one pencil skirt